xquery/rxq/README.md

 The RESTXQ spec is still in draft form; where things were unclear I made my own impl decisions for the time being;

  * allow for full regex expressions within rxq:path, instead of binding by variable names
- * rxq:content-type provides return content-type
+ * rxq:produces provides return content-type
  * its the responsibility of underlying function to grab hold of a PUT or POST content body
  * added some more metadata to the output of rxq:resource-function()
  * RXQ works only for ML-1.0 at the moment (due to deps on some xdmp:features)